United States Military Academy: After the Civil War

 Immediately following the Civil War, the academy enjoyed unprecedented fame as a result of the role its graduates had played.
-However, the post-war years were a difficult time for the academy as it struggled to admit and reintegrate cadets from former confederate states.
+The post-war years were a difficult time for the academy as it struggled to admit and reintegrate cadets from former Confederate states.
 The first cadets from Southern states were re-admitted in 1868, and 1870 saw the admission of the first black cadet, James Webster Smith of South Carolina.
 Smith endured harsh treatment and was eventually dismissed for academic deficiency under controversial circumstances in 1874.
 As a result, Henry O. Flipper of Georgia became the first black graduate in 1877, graduating 50th in a class of 76.
-Two of the most notable graduates during this period were George Washington Goethals from the class of 1880, and John J. Pershing from the class of 1886.
-Goethals gained prominence as the chief engineer of the Panama Canal, and Pershing would become famous for his exploits against the famed Pancho Villa in Mexico and later for leading American Forces during World War I.
+Two of the most notable graduates during this period were George Washington Goethals from the class of 1880 and John J. Pershing from the class of 1886.
+Goethals gained prominence as the chief engineer of the Panama Canal, and Pershing would become famous for his exploits against the famed Pancho Villa in Mexico and later for leading American Forces during World War I. In 1898, the first Confederate leader since the Civil War was invited to the academy.

 Besides the integration of southern-state and black cadets, the post-war academy also struggled with the issue of hazing.
-In its first 65 years, hazing was uncommon or non-existent beyond small pranks played upon the incoming freshmen, but took a harsher tone as Civil War veterans began to fill the incoming freshman classes.
-The upper class cadets saw it as their duty to "teach the plebes their manners."
+In its first 65 years, hazing was uncommon or non-existent beyond small pranks played upon the incoming freshmen, but it took a harsher tone as Civil War veterans began to fill the incoming freshman classes.
+The upper-class cadets saw it as their duty to "teach the plebes their manners."
 Hazing at the academy entered the national spotlight with the death of former cadet Oscar L. Booz on 3 December 1900.
 Congressional hearings, which included testimony by cadet Douglas MacArthur, investigated his death and the pattern of freshmen's systemic hazing.
 When MacArthur returned as superintendent, he made an effort to end the practice of hazing the incoming freshmen by placing Army sergeants in charge of training new cadets during freshman summer.
 The practice of hazing continued on some levels well into the late 20th century, but is no longer allowed in the present day.